Functionality added or changed:

 There was a race condition when changing

-innodb_commit_concurrency
+innodb_commit_concurrency at

-runtime to the value DEFAULT
+runtime to the value DEFAULT.

 (Bug#45749)